TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-edit-ready.md

 Start by selecting something and then moving around the grid using arrow keys, tab, shift-tab, return and shift-return.
 See how things change depending on whether you select a cell, row or column to start.

-Use one of the three different ways to go into edit mode and try to make some changes.
+Use one of the four different ways to go into edit mode and try to make some changes.
 Do you use the formula bar or the in-cell input?

 {% include candid-iframe.html src="/assets/dist/react-spreadsheet-edit-ready/index.html" width="100%" height="fit-content" %}